imjoseangel/imjoseangel/README.md

+# Hi, I'm Jose Angel   🤟🏼👨🏻‍💻

 <p>
   <img src="https://github.githubassets.com/images/mona-whisper.gif" width="27px">
   <br><br>
   <samp>
-    :wave: Hi!
+    :wave: I'm a systems developer engineer who is passionate about making open-source more accesible.
 I investivate and collaborate with different
-    <br>OpenSource projects to learn new ways of working
-    <br>and new techniques for development.
-    <br>To me, this is one of the ways to be able to spread a
+    <br>open-source projects to learn new ways of working and new techniques for development.
+To me, this is one of the ways to be able to spread a
     <br>culture of collaboration, learning and fun.
     <br><br>:coffee: Wanna chat? :point_right: @ me on
     <a href="https://www.linkedin.com/in/joseangelmunoz"><img src="https://img.shields.io/badge/LinkedIn--_.svg?style=social&logo=linkedin" alt="LinkedIn"></a>